Vietnam.vn - Nền tảng quảng bá Việt Nam

 Even highly educated people suffer from unemployment in South Korea - Photo: YONHAP

-According to data released by Statistics Korea on March 2, three out of 10 PhDs in Korea are unemployed, and the rate is even up to 50% for PhDs under 30 years old, the Korea Times reported.
+According to data released by the Korean Statistics Agency on March 2, three out of 10 PhDs in Korea are unemployed, and the rate is even up to 50% for PhDs under 30 years old, the Korea Times reported.

 The unemployment rate for PhD holders in the country is also at its highest since the agency began collecting data in 2014, reflecting a shortage of quality jobs and the growing impact of the labor market downturn on highly educated workers.

 Specifically, of the 10,442 PhDs who received their degrees last year, 70.4% said they had found jobs.
-Meanwhile, 26.6% were unable to find jobs, and the remaining 3% were classified as not participating in the labor force.
+Meanwhile, 26.6% could not find jobs, and the remaining 3% were classified as not participating in the labor force.

 In terms of age group, among the 537 PhDs under 30 years old, 47.7% were unemployed - marking the highest level in the survey's history.